Jewish heraldry: Post-Enlightenment

 During the Age of Enlightenment, several hundred Jewish families were granted arms throughout Europe and were made part of the Nobility.
 Such as the Rothchilds, Montefiores, Goldsmids and Sassoon families, who were all granted arms and noble titles in England.
 Many wealthy British Jews would once again adopt the heraldic customs of their country while still retaining many Jewish elements.
 However, during the first and second Aliyah, many British Jews adopted Zionist symbolisms on the arms such as Sir Moses Montefiore, who adopted a Zionist tree and flag on his arms, alongside a double star of David.
 Additionally, during this time, several German and Russian Jews were being granted arms on a systemic scale.
 Such as the Stieglitz, von Eskeles, von Hofmannsthal and Morpurgo families.
 All of whom employed several Jewish symbolism on their arms.
 In recent years, the majority of new official Jewish Heraldry has been produced by the Canadian Heraldic Authority, who have given several grants to distinguished Canadian Jews such as Izzy Asper and Myra Freeman and distinguished Jewish institutions such as the historic Spanish and Portuguese Synagogue of Montreal.

 Israel

 The Emblem of Israel shows a menorah surrounded by an olive branch on each side, and the writing "ישראל" (Hebrew for Israel) below it.
 The image used on the emblem is based on a depiction of the menorah on the Arch of Titus.
 The menorah was used in the ancient Temple in Jerusalem and has been a symbol of Judaism since ancient times.
 The olive branches symbolize peace.
 The symbol is used on coinage and refers back to Hasmonean coinage.
+The Emblem of Jerusalem features the Lion of Judah.